anupam-kumar-krishnan/21-Days-Competitive-Programming/README.md

      - learned the opertions performed on linked list insertion/deletion/updation and practice all by performing the codes

   ## Did three questions on GFG
-   - Print link list elements
+   - Print linked list elements
    - Delete alternate node
-   - Check if circular link list
+   - Check if circular linked list